 You can start taking notes in Apple Notes when your iPad is locked by simply tapping on the screen with your Apple Pencil.
 From this locked screen, you get all the features in the app.
 To fully understand what you can do in Apple Notes, go here.
 When time is of the essence, it’s handy to get started without having to unlock your iPad, open an app and create a new notebook.
 All the steps you must take when using Notability.
 This can also be handy when you need to leave a note at someone’s desk.
 Instead of writing on a piece of paper, write it on their iPad instead.
 They won’t be mad because you wouldn’t have unlocked their iPad unless they don’t trust you.

 If an idea randomly pops up in your head when you’re in the middle of something, quickly note it down with Quick Note.
 It doesn’t matter what app you have open, a Quick Note is a swipe away.
 Note down things when they are still fresh in your memory and then focus on them when you have more time.
 Quick Note is also useful for bookmarking websites and articles for later.

 Apple Notes supports up to five levels of folders within folders, Notability only has two.
 You will have more control over how you organise your notes in Apple Notes than in Notability.
-In iPadOS 15 you also get universal tags to Apple Notes, which adds another way to organise your notes.
+In iPadOS 15 you also get universal tags for Apple Notes, which adds another way to organise your notes.